rwxrob/notes/What do I want out of life?.md

 That's it.

 Notice there is nothing about meeting new people.
 On the whole, I hate people.
-The percentage of human beings that I actually _want_ to hang out with—or even talk to, for that matter—is tiny small.
-My wife has always felt the same even though she isn't as public about it.
-A well-curated group of elite friends I look up to is _always_ better than any group of people you are forced to be with—even better than the family you were born into.
+Most humans bring nothing but ignorance, pain, suffering and stress into my life.
+The percentage of human beings that I actually _want_ to hang out with—or even talk to, for that matter—is tiny.
+My wife has always felt the same.
+A well-curated group of elite friends is _always_ better than any group of people forced on me—although occasionally I will discover a gem among them.
+Some people will call this type of thinking "elitist" to which I say, "fine, now go away."

-They bring nothing but pain and suffering and stress.